 My Easy Recipe for Baked Eggs in the Oven

 - olive oil

-- a splash of heavy cream (I use half and half if that’s what I have on hand)
+- splash heavy cream I use half and half if that's what I have on hand

 - chives for garnish

 - In a heavy bottomed pan, heat a drizzle of olive oil over medium-low heat.

 - Add the shallot and allow to cook, stirring occasionally, until translucent (about 3-4 minutes).
 While this is going on, butter the ramekin.

 - When the shallots are finished, using a slotted spoon, remove the shallots to the ramekin and set aside.

 - Next, add add in spinach and allow to wilt.
 You may also need to add a little bit more oil.
 Once totally wilted, about 5 minutes, remove to the ramekin.